borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

   - Can contribute to stabilizing electric grid by reducing miner consumption on demand in peak times
   - Civilization level of technological advancement is measured by amount of energy able to use ([The Kardashev Scale](https://en.wikipedia.org/wiki/Kardashev_scale))
 - Distribution fairness?
-  - In design it is the fairest system possible Satoshi could have come up at that time
+  - In design it is the fairest system possible Satoshi could have came up at that time
   - Historically Unprecedented experiment in [Fair Distribution](https://danhedl.medium.com/bitcoins-distribution-was-fair-e2ef7bbbc892)
   - Has fair-minded issuance mechanism, miners have need to redistribute new coins
   - Incomparably better then centralized ownership